Avalanche Science FAQ

 We limit program numbers to 14-18 students per year.
 We keep enrollment small in order to provide low student to instructor ratios for enhanced learning and for safety reasons during fieldwork in and around avalanche terrain.

-The curriculum was developed by the Avalanche Science Program Development Team of: Dr. Ethan Greene, Dr. Kelly Elder, Brain Lazar, and Roger Coit with significant contributions made by a list of other highly qualified folks.
+The curriculum was developed by the Avalanche Science Program Development Team of Dr. Ethan Greene, Dr. Kelly Elder, Brain Lazar, and Roger Coit, with significant contributions made by a list of other highly qualified folks.

 We sought input from a broad range of industry professionals to focus our curriculum on needed areas of study within the snow science field.

-Our instructor team includes: Dr. John Snook, John MacKinnon, Blasé Reardon, Becs Hodgetts, Ben Pritchett, Tim brown, Bill MacDougald and other highly experienced and well-regarded industry professionals who are passionate about our subject matter and student success.
+Our program technical advisors are Dr. Ethan Greene, Dr. Kelly Elder, and Brian Lazar.
+Our instructor team includes Dr. John Snook, Blasé Reardon, Becs Hodgetts, Ben Pritchett, Tim Brown, Bill MacDougald, and other highly experienced and well-regarded industry professionals who are passionate about our subject matter and student success.

 Hybrid courses combine the best of face-to-face and online worlds, and when a hybrid course is well designed, it can be a powerful learning environment.